Tinnitus is not a disease in itself but rather a reflection of something else that is going on in the hearing system or brain.

 - Loud noise exposure is a very common cause of tinnitus today, and it often damages hearing as well.
 Unfortunately, many people are unconcerned about the harmful effects of excessively loud noise from firearms, high intensity music, or other sources.

-- Ten million Americans have suffered irreversible noise-induced hearing loss, and 30 million more are exposed to dangerous noise levels each day, according to the NIDCD.
+- Twenty-six million American adults have suffered noise-induced hearing loss according to the NIDCD.